 HOW I PARTICIPATE IN COUCHSURFING

-My living situation in 2010 - 2011 has allowed me to be very active hosting people and events.
+I've been very active hosting people and events.
 Sangria contests, live opera vs. Nebraska folk singer, stereotypical foodoffs and various other odd themes.
-Since my parents kickass I also hosted a 50 person CS camping music festival at their house and a dozen or so multicultural BBQs at their lake home.
+Since my parents kickass I also hosted a 50 person CS camping music festival at their house and we regularly do multicultural costumed BBQs at their lake home.

 lived the lifestyle for years before formally joining.
 I've housed, fed and entertained a lot of random people over the years as many people have done for me.
-While in Boston I enjoy breaking the routine of my non travel months and like seeing my city thru other's eyes.
-I reinvent my living situation every year for 6 months I'm so can't always promise a couch but if you're in the boston area in mid july I can invite you to a unique party featuring a canoe full of beer, a chance to sleep in a balloon house, a swimming hole, pig roast and the chance to do shots with my father. so far we've had people from hungary, africa, sweden, canada, russia and people from all over the US. if you're not too proud to be a passenger I've given a lot of motorcycle tours of the area (easiest way to get to different parts of the city and can park anywhere) if you have a motorcycle license the company I work for rents bikes and I can probably get you a discount
+While in Boston I enjoy breaking the routine of my non travel months and like seeing my city thru other's eyes. if you're not too proud to be a passenger I've given a lot of motorcycle tours of the area (easiest way to get to different parts of the city and can park anywhere) if you have a motorcycle license the company I work for rents bikes and I can probably get you a discount